gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 ### Chapter 10: Coming to Terms

+A *term* is not a *word*-at least, not just a word without any further qualifications.
+A term is a word used unambiguously.

+Rule 1: find the important words and through them come to terms with the author.

+This requires two steps: a step dealing with the language as such, and a step beyond the language to the thought which lies behind it.
+If language were a pure and prefect medium for thought, these steps would not be separate.

 ### Chapter 11: What's the Proposition and Why
 ### Chapter 12: The Etiquette of Talking Back
 ### Chapter 13: The Things the Reader Can Say